openfaas/faas/README.md

 =======

 This container acts in a similar way to the API Gateway on AWS.
 Requests can be made to this endpoint with a JSON body.

+**Incoming requests and routing**

+There are three options for routing:

+* Routing is enabled through a `X-Function` header which matches a service name (function) directly.
+* Routing automatically detects Alexa SDK requests and forwards to a service name (function) that matches the Intent name
+* [todo] individual routes can be set up mapping to a specific service name (function).

 Features: